 When diagnosing ASD, medical professionals rate the level of support a person needs for their day-to-day functioning on a scale of one to three for each of the two categories.

-They also need to specify if symptoms are associated with:
+They also need to specify if support needs are associated with:

 ASD is a very complex condition, and not all of the causes are known.
 It’s

-Genetically speaking, mutations may be a contributing factor, but science is currently inconclusive on this.
+Gene mutations may be a contributing factor, but the science is currently inconclusive on this.
 ASD is often described as genetically heterogeneous (meaning it may have many causes).

 Additionally, ASD may be associated with certain genetic disorders, such as fragile X syndrome or Rett syndrome.